 The survival of these microbubbles would depend on the amount of the gas dissolved in the blood.
 If these microbubbles last long enough, they could reach a tissue where they could receive more gas and grow.
 JP Imbert explains that these seeds could pass several cycles before they reach the size of a bubble in the arterial bed.

 The ascent protocol is hard to define, a mid-stop procedure was implemented by the Royal Navy on the use of air tables.
 A fast/slow ascent protocol is an approach used by Van Liew on his microbubble model.
 When such dives are analyzed in the light of MB model divers can off-gas fast tissues such as brain by a rapid initial ascent of small distance.
 This way microbubbles won’t encounter supersaturate gas to feed the growth.

 Then with a slower ascent and mid-range stops (starting at 40 meters), control the survival distance of microbubbles and reduce shower cycling of microbubbles through the body and prepare for a clean decompression at shallower stops.

 Divers were pressurized in 15 minutes to 180 meters and run High Pressure Nervous Syndrome tests for 2 hours.
-At a time was difficult to find a mathematical model that cover the decompression and then simple start to drawing the ascent profile in a logarithm scales versus depth on paper, and then designed a very successful decompression table for 180 meters and 120 minutes dive with a 48 hours of decompression requirement.
+At a time was difficult to find a mathematical model that cover the decompression and then simple start to drawing the ascent profile in a logarithm scale versus depth on paper, and then designed a remarkable successful decompression table for 180 meters and 120 minutes dive with a 48 hours of decompression requirement.

-So JP Imbert became interested in implementing the same semi-log scale procedure for deep cave diving with trimix, adding slower ascent rate and deeper stops were classic model fails to deliver.
+So, JP Imbert became interested in implementing the same semi-log scale procedure for deep cave diving with trimix, adding slower ascent rate and deeper stops were classic model fails to deliver.